viveknair/findings/README.md

 > “Hope” is the thing with feathers.
 That perches in the soul.
 And sings the tune without the words.
 And never stops - at all.

+>  Evolution is just RL with survival as the reward function.

 > As I am about to enter the ranks of those who disobey / ever more brightly shines / the moon of the summer night.

 > What does good system design look like?
 I’ve written before that it looks underwhelming.
 In practice, it looks like nothing going wrong for a long time.
 You can tell that you’re in the presence of good design if you have thoughts like “huh, this ended up being easier than I expected”, or “I never have to think about this part of the system, it’s fine”.